robot5000-design/ms2/README.md

 - Microsoft Paint 3D - For colourmatch.
 - Browserstack - To check base compatibility.
 - freeformatter.com - to format html files.
-- tinyjpg - to reduce image file size.
+- tinyjpg.com - to reduce image file size.
 - Autoprefixer - used to automatically add browser compatibility prefixes.
 - w3c - for HTML and CSS validation.
-- jshint - for javascript validation.
+- jshint - for JavaScript validation.

 As per industry practice and to reduce the number of small commits on the master branch, seperate branches were created and used for features (where appropriate) and for the readme file as they were